 One option is to treat each state as an effective species --- like a monodominant model --- and use only equilibrium biomass information for predictions, while ignoring block size (diversity).
 So, we then assume the initial condition of each block to be a uniform distribution, similar to the monodominant model.
 We find that this approach tends to overpredict strongly for low-likelihood biomass.
 (Fig.~\ref{fig:pred_1}), indicating that biomass alone provides insufficient information.
 A second option is to incorporate both block size (diversity) and equilibrium biomass information --- like the full-block model --- using the distinct species diversity $L_\alpha$ of each state.
 Surprisingly, this approach also produces poor predictions (Fig.~\ref{fig:pred_2}).
 The overlapping nature of blocks in our random matrix (Appendix~\ref{app:overlappingStates}) suggests that effective size might differ from the simple species count within each state.
 Moreover, the cross-state inhibitions are not constant, but have disordered fluctuations.

 We find that we achieve most accurate predictions by using a hybrid approach: that of using the true equilibrium biomass of each state along with the average block size across all states (rather than using state-specific diversity values).
-While this is an uncontrolled approximation, this mean-field approach provides a coarse way to capture the essential competition dynamics while accounting for the overlapping structure between blocks.
-As we show in the main text, the predicted and observed likelihoods match reasonably well across a wide likelihood range (Figs.~\ref{fig:fig3}b and \ref{fig:general}).
-Even though the blocks are not perfect, this coarse-grained information proves sufficient to estimate state likelihoods effectively.
-Note that main role here of the average block size is in fixing the distribution of initial conditions to be approximately a normal distribution instead of flat for each block; the biomass of each individual state is the only true state-dependent parameter controlling the biomass--likelihood relationship in this model.
+As shown in Appendix~\ref{app:blockOverlaps}, as overlap increases, the mean block size becomes a better predictor of the likelihood.
+The predicted and observed likelihoods match reasonably well over a wide range (Figs.~\ref{fig:fig3}b , \ref{fig:general} and \ref{fig:diff_s}).
+Moreover, we find that this predictability persists throughout the entire multistable region of the model (Fig.~\ref{fig:rmse_1}, \ref{fig:rmse_ratio}).
+For a random matrix, this coarse-grained information proves sufficient to estimate state likelihoods effectively.